Duke University baristas fired after VP hears 'offensive' Young Dolph song playing in coffee shop

 Two baristas at a Duke University coffee shop were fired for playing rap music that contained "offensive" lyrics and prompted a school official's complaint.

 Britni Brown and Kevin Simmons were working at the campus location of Joe Van Gogh when Vice President for Student Affairs Larry Moneta came into the establishment.
-When he overheard the song "Get Paid" by Young Dolph, which includes the lyrics “Get paid, young n----, get paid” and “I f----d her so good,” he complained to Brown about the “inappropriate” song, Indy Week reports.
+When he overheard the song "Get Paid" by Young Dolph playing on Spotify, which includes the lyrics “Get paid, young n----, get paid” and “I f----d her so good,” he complained to Brown about the “inappropriate” song, Indy Week reports.

 TACO BELL BRINGS BACK NAKED CHICKEN CHALUPAS, INTRODUCES A 'WILDER' OPTION

-Note: Editor's Note: After this story was published, Robbie Roberts, owner of the Joe Van Gogh coffee shop, issued the following statement to Fox News: